home-assistant/home-assistant.io/source/components/device_tracker.mqtt.markdown

 ---
 layout: page
-title: "MQTT device tracker support"
+title: "MQTT device tracker"
-description: "Instructions how to integrate MQTT based trackers into Home Assistant."
+description: "Instructions how to use MQTT to track devices in Home Assistant."
-date: 2015-09-17 09:00
+date: 2015-09-19 20:41
 sidebar: false
 comments: false
 sharing: true